Skip to content

 • Oranges, lemons (50 mg per 100 gram)

-Other food groups such as pulses, cereals and dairy products, meat, nuts and seeds contain hardly any significant amounts of vitamin C. Therefore a wholesome diet rich in fruit and vegetables is essential for a good supply of vitamin C.
+Other food groups such as legumes, cereals and dairy products, meat, and nuts and seeds contain hardly any significant amounts of vitamin C. Therefore a wholefood diet rich in fruits and vegetables essential for a good vitamin C supply.

 Delicious Kale chips with paprika marinade for example, are a real vitamin C bomb.
 However, ascorbic acid is also often found in processed foods and is declared as E 300.

-Good to know: The acerola cherry originates from America and was already valued there by indigenous peoples as a source of health.11 Unfortunately, acerola is not available regionally, but should not be missing from the list due to its gigantic ascorbic acid content.
+Good to know: The acerola cherry originates from America and was already valued there by indigenous peoples as a source of health.11 Acerola is unfortunately not available regionally, but it should not be missing from the list due to its gigantic content of ascorbic acid.

 Paprika is excellent supplier of vitamin C

-Vegans tend to be better supplied with vitamin C than vegetarians or people on a mixed diet.
-This is because Ascorbic acid almost exclusively in fruit and vegetables and vegans logically eat a lot of it.
-This is why vitamin C is also mentioned in the DGE position paper on vegan nutrition. not as potentially critical nutrients for vegans.12
+With regard to the supply of vitamin C, vegans tend to be better supplied than vegetarians or mixed dieters.
+This is because Ascorbic acid almost exclusively in fruits and vegetables and vegans logically eat particularly much of it.
+Therefore, vitamin C is also mentioned in the position paper of the DGE on vegan nutrition. not as potentially critical nutrients designated for vegans.12

 Which dietary supplements are recommended?

 For many people, supplementation is not necessary.
-However, there are also special cases in which it can be useful to supplement ascorbic acid.
-These include, for example, people who, due to a Fructose intolerance eat little or no fruit and vegetables.
-In addition, targeted supplementation of vitamin C can help with a Iron deficiency to increase iron absorption.
-Supplementation could therefore make sense for the risk groups mentioned above.
+However, there are special cases in which it may be useful to supplement ascorbic acid.
+These include, for example, people who, due to a Fructose intolerance consume little to no fruits and vegetables.
+In addition, targeted supplementation of vitamin C can help with a Iron deficiency be useful to increase iron absorption.
+For the risk groups mentioned above, supplementation could therefore make sense.

 In this case I can Vitamin C capsules from organic acerola recommend.
 The Capsules you get here.*

 As an all-rounder I can also give you Barley grass powder recommend.
 Two teaspoons already contain 15 mg ascorbic acid and many other vitamins and nutrients.
-You can simply dissolve the powder in water and mix it into smoothies, dressings, yogurt or muesli.
+You can simply dissolve the powder in water, mix it into smoothies, dressings, yogurt or muesli.
 Barley grass powder you get here.*

-Tip: You can find even more info about vegan supplements in the article Nutritional supplements for a vegan diet.
+Tip: You can find even more info about vegan supplements in the article Nutritional supplementation for vegan diet.

 FAQ: The most frequently asked questions about VITAMIN C